drufball/yosai/_drafts/flaws.md

 <br />
 <br />

-Denri woke with a start.
-She sat up on a bed of straw in a small wooden hut that rattled against a strong wind outside.
+Denri woke on a bed of straw in a small wooden hut.
+The walls rattled against a strong wind outside.
 She pushed herself to the edge of the bed, looking around in confusion.
-Her wounds had all been wrapped in fresh bandages.
+Her wounds had all been cleaned and wrapped.
+Was she still in danger?
+She thought of Aki and Eizo.

-Was she in danger?
-Her mind flashed to Aki and Eizo.
-She stood from the bed, wincing at her sore muscles.
-She walked clumsily to the front of the hut and cracked the door.
-A male daitengu stood guard outside, wearing armor and carrying a sword.
-He was larger than the two creatures Eizo had fought before.
-He turned towards Denri as the door opened.
+She stood from the bed, wincing at her sore muscles, and limped to the front of the hut.
+She cracked the door.
+A male daitengu, larger than the creatures Eizo fought before, stood guard outside, wearing armor and carrying a sword.
+The daitengu turned towards Denri as the door opened.
 She tensed and pulled away, shutting the door between them.

 There was a knock.
 "Don't be alarmed, you are no longer in danger."